ertuo-php/ertuo/README.md

 The default fallback data is made of two parts:

-* first, a default value to be returned as a match for the current step
+* first, a default value to be returned as accepted instead of the current step

 * second, an array with default attributes to use instead of the route attributes